 Outside there were two large, black cars.
 Martha, Sarah, Jack, Harry and Damien all headed to the furthest of the cars.

 "Come on, we're all in one car."
 Catrin rushed ahead with Carl and Phina gave Dmitri a confused look.

 "Adults and kids in separate cars."
 He smiled.

-"Technically yes, but they've never put me in there, I don't act like an adult apparently," He chuckled and helped Phina into the car, behind Carl and Catrin.
+"Technically yes, but they've never put me in there, I don't act like an adult apparently.
+Nah, they like to have at least one adult in the kids' care."
+He laughed and helped Phina into the car, behind Carl and Catrin.

 The cars pulled up outside a large, cream building.
 They had driven through a mile of countryside, with plenty of Sprites and Trolls, before reaching the city.
 The entrance to Myrddin had huge golden gates.
 It reminded Phina of the gates she drew for Heaven when she was a child.

 By the gates were two very large men.
-Dmitri leaned to her and whispered, "Those are Trolls and those two are young," He had chuckled but Phina just gulped and lowered herself in her seat, pushing her back against the soft, leather material.
+Dmitri leaned to her and whispered, "Those are Trolls and those two are young."
+He had grinned but Phina just gulped and lowered herself in her seat, pushing her back against the soft, leather material.

 As they passed through the gates, the Troll on the left looked at Phina with drowsy, orange eyes.
 His skin was grey and looked as if his flesh was rotting.
 Bits of skin were peeling off and it made Phina's stomach turn.
 He smiled at Phina, his grin wide; his teeth were yellow and rotting.
 They looked as sharp as razors.